Welcome to Campbell ISD's Counselor's Corner!

 No student shall, on the basis of sex, race, religion, language or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity sponsored by the school district except as specifically provided in the Title IX implementing regulations.

-Campbell ISD is not responsible for any online content outside this web site.
+Campbell ISD is not responsible for any online content outside of this web site.

-Please contact the Webmaster if any inappropriate links are found so that they may be examined and/or removed.
+Please contact the Webmaster if any inappropriate links are found so that they may be examined and/or removed immediately.